phpmyadmin/localized_docs/source/setup.rst

    a login dialog if using :term:`HTTP` or cookie authentication mode.
 #.
 You should deny access to the ``./libraries`` and ``./setup/lib``
    subfolders in your webserver configuration.
-For Apache you can use supplied :term:`.htaccess`  file in that folder, for other webservers, you should configure this yourself.
    Such configuration prevents from possible path exposure and cross side scripting vulnerabilities that might happen to be found in that code.
+For the Apache webserver, this is often accomplished with a :term:`.htaccess` file in those directories.
 #.
 It is generally a good idea to protect a public phpMyAdmin installation
    against access by robots as they usually can not do anything good there.
 You can do this using ``robots.txt`` file in root of your